 Length of Tour: Whole day / Cost: Starts at KRW 38,600

-2. See North Korea on the JSA and DMZ Tour
+2. Get a Glimpse of North Korea on the DMZ Tour

 This was one of my favorite things to do in our two trips to Korea.
 DMZ stands for “Demilitarized Zone” and refers to the 4 km wide buffer zone dividing North and South Korea.
 Within the DMZ is the JSA, or “Joint Security Area”.
 The JSA is the only portion of the DMZ where North and South Korean soldiers stand face to face, which is why it’s often referred to as “the most dangerous place in Korea”.